donguklim/Ghost-of-Tsushima-Grass-plus-Rotational-Dynamics/README.md

 ***Quadratic Bezier curve Example drawn from [Demos](https://www.desmos.com/)***

-Instead of directly making motion on the bezier curve, the motions are made to the bars(the green line segments in above example) of the bezier curves.
+Instead of directly making motion on the bezier curve, the motions are applied to the bars (the green line segments in the above example) of the bezier curves.

 ### Forces acting on the bars

-There are three types of forces applied to the bars
+There are three types of forces applied to the bars:

 - Wind force
-- Damping force, which is air friction from the angualr velocities of the bars
+- Damping force, which is air friction from the angular velocities of the bars
 - Restoration force, which grows linearly with the angular displacement of the bars.

-The combined net force makes angular acceleration and updates angular velocity and angular displacement of the bars.
+The combined net force creates angular acceleration and updates angular velocity and angular displacement of the bars.

 ### Torque and Angular Acceleration